tomeryeh/demo/cabble/docs/tutorial.md

 	}, 10000);
 ```

+<b>Note</b> : There are plenty of cases where we have to change the bounding box of interest :

+ * zoom or pan into the map,
+ * change the viewport size (by changing browser size, by changing the phone orientation, ...)
+ * change from state taxi to customer (if user is a customer, he is interesting for taxi and vice versa, marker on map must reflect that).

+To keep it simple, we have NOT listen to all these events but instead blindly force the filtering to be change every 10000 milliseconds, see previous snippet.

-When Cabble receive a position change for our current filter , we add the candidate or update his position on the map.
+When Cabble receive a position change for our current filter, we add the candidate or update his position on the map.

 <a name="update_room_name" ></a>
 ```javascript